Donyboi/blog/_posts/2025-09-10-my-second-post.md

 ---

 ## Factorial Function
 The factorial program stopped too early because the loop didn’t include the final number.
 On top of that, the print statement broke when trying to mix strings and integers.
-Expanding the loop and using an f‑string made the program calculate factorials correctly.
+Expanding the loop and using a f‑string made the program calculate factorials correctly.

 ```python
 num = int(input("Enter an integer: "))